 This three-credit course provides a graduate-level overview of the multidisciplinary field of environmental and occupational health (EOH) sciences.
 Building on concepts and knowledge introduced in the Determinants of Health and other introductory MPH courses, it covers a broad spectrum of environmental hazards and contexts, their interactions with human health and well-being, and their relevance to the effective assurance and promotion of public health.
 We will consider environmental and occupational challenges in different settings (e.g. home, community, workplace) and at varying scales (local, regional, and global), using case examples from low-, middle-, and high-income countries, including the United States.
-Students will learn how to evaluate environmental health concerns from the traditional EOH disciplines of toxicology, exposure science, EOH epidemiology, and EOH microbiology, and in the context of social, economic, and other determinants of health, and policy solutions to environmental health concerns.
+Students will learn how to evaluate environmental health concerns using the traditional EOH disciplines of toxicology, exposure science, EOH epidemiology, and EOH microbiology within the context of social, economic, and other health determinants, and consider policy solutions to environmental and occupational health concerns.